No Way to Treat an Animal: Critical reception

 Pilerats called No Way to Treat an Animal a "garage-pop odyssey that sounds crisp as hell," and "one of the year's best local EP releases."
 Nathan Robert, writing for the same website four years later, praised its singles that "disregard psychedelic sensibilities and pay homage to a cleaner, harder rock sound."
-Writing for Happy Mag, Freya McGahey said "Still Running" was "impressive and impeccably crafted," pulling off "clarity of tone and sharp lyricism with perfection."
-She praised the band for "hav[ing] integrated a bold indie pop sound with their own raw Australian top coat."
+Writing for Happy Mag, Freya McGahey stated that "Still Running" was "impressive and impeccably crafted," pulling off "clarity of tone and sharp lyricism with perfection."
+McGahey went on to praise the band for "hav[ing] integrated a bold indie pop sound with their own raw Australian top coat."

-Gareth Bryant writing for online publication Scenestr commended "Feeding the Family" as a "sensational ear-worm with an infectious riff."
+Writing for online publication, Scenestr, Gareth Bryant commended "Feeding the Family" for being a "sensational earworm [sic] with an infectious riff."
 The track was also ranked number 44 on Perth station RTRFM's 2022 listener poll ranking the 45 greatest songs from Western Australia.
 Online magazine Eat Your Water called the EP an "immediate radio success."

+Commercial performance

+No Way to Treat an Animal debuted and peaked at number 23 on the ARIA Albums Chart on 13 December 2020.

+Track listing

+All tracks are written by Caleb Harper, Ashton Hardman-Le Cornu, and Kieran Lama; "Feeding the Family" co-written by Amelia Murray.